 Note: there are three tabs at the top of the screen - Assembly, About and Scoring.

-- The Assembly tab is where the sections and items of the Test are setup.
+- The Assembly tab is where the items for the Test are set up.

 - The About tab stores key information about the test (e.g. Test Name, Description, Time Limits and Tags).